 Surf Fishing Line Choice

 There are a lot of factors that go into choosing what type of fishing line to use when surf fishing.
-Mono and braid are the two most commonly-used for surf fishing, but some anglers might use a fluoro leader line if they are going after a certain species or using a type of rig which demands a high amount of sensitivity.
+Mono and braid are the two most commonly used for surf fishing, but some anglers might use a fluoro leader line if they are going after a certain species or using a type of rig which demands a high amount of sensitivity.

 Mono is usually considered best for anglers who want as much distance as possible, as well as abrasion resistance.
 This type of line can be nicked without breaking or losing strength and is very commonly used as a leader line since it’s capable of stretching without breaking.
-Some shark anglers will use mono line with braid backing.
+Some shark anglers will use a mono line with braid backing.

 Braid is typically better if you’re fishing with artificial lures, but it’s also thinner.
-This means it can cast just as far or even farther than mono line that’s the same pound test rating.
+This means it can cast just as far or even farther than a mono line that’s the same pound test rating.
 Fluoro is seldom-used as a main line for surf fishing, but some anglers might opt for it if the water is exceptionally clear or they’re fishing for small fish species.